 During that period, I was sure I wanted to become a software developer.
 For most of my elective units, I chose software units so I could get ahead with my programming skills.
 Having finished the degree last December, I focused on finding a job in software development.

 Looking for jobs can be an exhausting process.
 Being fresh out of university and having limited industry experience brings up many doubts and uncertainties.
-Interviews in this area are intense and although draining, the process certainly leads to personal growth and learning.
+Interviews in this area are intense and although draining, though the process certainly leads to personal growth and learning with the right outlook.

 The interview process with RecordPoint was one of my favourites.
-We got a brief overview of our software and challenges we face.
+We got a brief overview of the software and challenges they were currently facing.
 There were individual interviews to assess our technical and general knowledge as well as a dynamic group interview to evaluate how we approach group work.

 The Graduate Engineer Program at RecordPoint consists in three rotations of 12 weeks each.
-Out of those three rotations, one will be technical and one will be customer facing.
+Out of those three rotations, one will be always be technical and one will be always be customer facing.
+The third rotation will be an area of interest of strength that that individual graduate has chosen.
 The idea behind exposing graduates to customers is to bring fresh ideas about how they interact with and what they expect from our software.
 This leads to us becoming more thoughtful when solving problems.

 Behind the Corporate Veil